 Before you start

-- The budget for the SMS messages can be included in your pricing plan (Pro, Enterprise, and Trial) or ordered as an additional subscription service (on any of the paid plans).
+The budget for the SMS messages can be included in your pricing plan ($1 on Free and Standard, Free SMS credits on Pro) or ordered as an additional subscription service (on any of the plans).

 Changing SMS settings